 The inference output contains a time stamp which indicates the time at which the inference output is generated.

+The inference output may contain achievedPredictionLatency, which is an indication on the duration it took for ML model predictions in inference.

 7.4.9.2 Attributes